mdn/content/files/en-us/web/api/filesystemdirectoryhandle/keys/index.md

 ### Return value

-A new asynchronous iterator containing the key of each entry within the `FileSystemDirectoryHandle`.
+A new asynchronous iterator containing the keys of each entry within the `FileSystemDirectoryHandle`.

 ## Examples